mbarkhau/sbk/lit/030_user_guide.md

 In addition, every time you want to use your wallet, you will have to

  - manually enter a 12 word `salt` every time you use it,
- - remember and manually enter a 6 to 8 word `brainkey`.
+ - remember and manually enter your 6 word `brainkey`.

 The price of the extra security provided by SBK is that it is a bit more tedious to use than other approaches.
-The indended use-case of an SBK wallet is for an infrequently accessed wallet, sometimes referred to as ["cold storage"][href_btcwiki_cold_storage].
+The intended use-case of an SBK wallet is for an infrequently accessed wallet, sometimes referred to as ["cold storage"][href_btcwiki_cold_storage].
 This is suitable if you intend to use bitcoin for long-term savings.
 If you intend to spend some of your bitcoin more frequently, you may want to use a separate ["hot wallet"][href_btcwiki_hot_wallet] which has only a smaller balance that you can afford to lose.
 This approach minimizes the risk to your funds also minimizes the tedium of using SBK.

 [href_btcwiki_cold_storage]: https://en.bitcoin.it/wiki/Cold_storage